 You would probably be stunned to see how many situations resolve themselves when a coach takes the time to ask basic, clarifying questions about them.
 Very, very often, when a person comes in to work with me, he says he has a particular problem that he has to resolve.
 After I ask him some questions, he realizes that he’s stuck for an entirely different reason from what he thought it was.

-Often the next move is so obvious that we don’t even have to talk about it.
+Often, once the client understands the real issue, the next move is so obvious to him or her that we don’t even have to talk about it.
 In any case, solutions tend to flow naturally from a clear and correct understanding of a problem.

 Hearing what you’re not saying